stephenh/stephenh.github.com/pages/first-principles.markdown

 As another example, if on a sufficiently large codebase, your chosen language's incremental compiler causes a noticeable interrupt to developers' flow, that is a significant con that you need to weight against the other pros of the language.

-Yet another example, when working on web applications, it's very common for the production Javascript to require lots of optimization/minification, etc. This is just fine, but this should expensive minification process should never be part of a developer's regularly, daily flow/TDD cycle.
+Yet another example, when working on web applications, it's very common for the production Javascript to require lots of optimization/minification, etc. This is just fine, but this expensive minification process should never be part of a developer's regular, daily flow/TDD cycle.
 It's just too expensive and time consuming.

+(Finally, while not technically part of the TDD cycle, the compilation errors provided by statically-typed languages are, for me, another form of fast feedback; see the blog post linked in the previous section for more details.)

 The less layers in your TDD cycle, the faster you will go
 ---------------------------------------------------------